fabcoins-dot-info/fabcoins.info/_data/devdocs/en/guides/transactions.md

 {% autocrossref %}

-None of Bitcoin's signature hash types protect the signature script, leaving the door open for a limited denial of service attack called [transaction malleability][/en/glossary/malleability]{:.term}{:#term-transaction-malleability}.
+None of Fabcoin's signature hash types protect the signature script, leaving the door open for a limited denial of service attack called [transaction malleability][/en/glossary/malleability]{:.term}{:#term-transaction-malleability}.
 The signature script contains the secp256k1 signature, which can't sign itself, allowing attackers to